 “As a military history buff, I did not think there could be a truly new angle on the story of D-Day, but I could not have been more wrong.
 The Girl Who Wore Freedom looks at D-Day largely from the perspective of the French who lived through it, but then it goes much deeper… You will learn, laugh, and cry, and be thankful that you experienced this film."- Emmet J

 “An important and vital film, necessary for future generations, so they never forget.
 I loved it.”-Joe Mantegna

 “As the lights dim, the film opens to drone footage sweeping over the beaches, fields, farms, and cemeteries of Normandy.
 Taylor’s calming, captivating voice takes viewers on the journey of The Girl Who Wore Freedom.
 The invasion and liberation are recounted with historic video and photos, with re-enactments, and through mesmerizing interviews with the citizens of Normandy.
 The tissues are out as World War II veterans, now in their 90s, speak of their memories — the brothers who made it to shore but never returned home.
 They share their complete awe of the Normans’ continued gratitude and kindness”-Ellen Woods, CUA Magazine

-The Stories Continue: Join Our Work
+The Stories Continue: Join Our Community!

 Subscribe to the Podcast